When to Go to Ireland

 By Rick Steves and Pat O'Connor

-Peak season (June through early September) is our favorite time to visit because of the longer days (with daylight from 4:30 until 22:30 — Dublin is as far north as Edmonton, Canada).
-Note, though, that summer crowds affect Dublin, the Cobh/Cork region, and Belfast, partly due to increasing cruise-ship traffic.
+Peak season (June through early September) is our favorite time to visit because of the longer days (with daylight from 4:30 until 22:30).
+Note, however, that summer crowds affect Dublin, the Cobh/Cork region, and Belfast, partly due to increasing cruise-ship traffic.
+In summer, everything (accommodations, major sights, quality restaurants, experiences) can book up well in advance—it's wise to reserve far ahead for anything you'd like to do.

-Travel during "shoulder season" (mid-April through May, plus late September through October) offers fewer crowds, less competition for rooms, and all the tourist fun.
+Travel during shoulder season (mid-April through May, plus late September through October) offers fewer crowds, less competition, and all the tourist fun, but increased odds of crummy weather.
+Smaller sights (in the countryside and small towns) may be closed at the edges of shoulder season.

-Winter travelers experience no crowds and soft room prices, but also stiffer winds, colder rain, and shorter sightseeing hours (sights open only on weekends, or closed entirely November–February).
+Winter travelers experience no crowds and soft room prices, but also stiffer winds, colder rain, and shorter sightseeing hours (sights open only on weekends, or closed entirely).
 Live music and pub crawls are limited to weekends.
 Winter weather can be chilly, dreary, and blustery, dampening the island's rural charm, though city sightseeing is fine.
-A few big festivals brighten these darker months, including, of course, St. Patrick's Day in mid-March, as well as a surprisingly huge Halloween celebration in Derry.

 Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.